AMF activity Appointment Journalists End of the term of office of the AMF chairman and interim chairmanship

 Liquidation Compliance & Warnings

 A new Article 422-120-14-1 requires management companies to include a warning in promotional materials if, over the ten years preceding fund authorization, the company failed to respect the lifespan of at least 50% of retail or professional private equity funds under its management.
-This warning applies only when two materiality thresholds are met:

-- *For All Retail Private Equity Fund Managers
+- *For All Retail Private Equity Fund Managers:

 - *Audit historical compliance with fund lifespan commitments over the preceding ten years to determine if warning requirements under Article 422-120-14-1 apply